 10 Ways to Save Money On Scrapbooking

 The popularity of scrapbooking rises and falls, but it seems the cost of scrapbooking supplies continually climbs.
-Scrapbooking is fun, it's an expression of creativity, it's a social hobby if you wish, and it preserves memories.
+Scrapbooking is fun as well as an expression of creativity.
+It can be a social hobby if you wish it to, and it preserves memories.
 But it can also break your bank if you're not careful!

-Purchasing scrapbooking paper and stickers and scissors and glue, pop-dots and punches and stamps and more -- it all adds up fairly quickly.
-And it's addictive!
-The scrapbooking supplies available are just so precious in how cute they are.
+Purchasing everything from scrapbook paper and stickers to scissors and glue, not to mention accessory necessities such as pop-dots and punches and stamps and more adds up fairly quickly.
+The scrapbooking supplies available in craft stores are just so precious that collecting them is a bit addicting!
 It's quite tempting to buy all new scrapbook supplies for every page.
-But follow some basic tips and save your money while still getting cute, cool, creative scrapbook pages.
+But follow some basic tips and save money while still getting cool, creative scrapbook pages.

 Get adorable three dimensional scrapbooking embellishments without the cost of those expensive 3D stickers!

-The scrapbooking stickers' aisle in your craft store may be one of the most dangerous territories for a scrapbooker to venture into.
+The scrapbooking sticker aisle in your craft store may be one of the most dangerous territories for a scrapbooker to venture into.
 Temptation abounds.
-Especially when you see those precious packs of dimensional art, all ready to be stuck on your page without any need for glue or scissors.
-They've got stickers for every season, every major life event, even some day to day activities.
+Especially when you see those cute packs of dimensional art, all ready to be stuck on your page without any need for glue or scissors.
+They've got stickers for every season, every major life event, and even some day to day activities.

 With textured paper, scissors, maybe some pop-dots (to add dimension), possibly chalk (chalking the edges of your paper will add further dimension), and a good paper piecing pattern you can create Easter bunnies and Halloween pumpkins and even Disney princesses.

 Check Scrapbooks, Etc. for a huge variety of free paper piecing patterns.